skip to content

 Small businesses make up the vast majority of economic activity in Australia.
 This chapter outlines the main legal issues confronted when commencing, operating and dissolving a small business.
 The Law Handbook also contains other information relevant to business, such as employment, tax and dealing with customers.

-Reading this chapter will only give you a guide and is not a substitute for obtaining professional advice suited to individual situations.
-Advice can be obtained from a private lawyer or an accountant regarding most aspects of running a small business.
+Reading this chapter will only give you a guide and is no substitute for obtaining professional advice suited to individual situations.
+Seek advice from a private lawyer or an accountant about running a small business.

-The Department for Innovation, Industry and Science has a number of resources and workbooks which may help those going into business.
-The Office for Small and Family Business within the Department can be contacted on 08 8429 3801.
+The Office for Small and Family Business has a number of resources and workbooks that may help those going into business and can be contacted on 08 8429 3801.

-The Australian Small Business and Family Enterprise Ombudsman can assist small business owners by providing access to dispute resolution services, as an alternative to going to court, and can provide resources and advocacy.
+The Australian Small Business and Family Enterprise Ombudsman can help small business owners by providing access to dispute resolution services, as an alternative to going to court, and can provide resources and advocacy.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.